UPPMAX/naiss_file_transfer_course/docs/sessions/rsync/README.md

     - Who has heard of `rsync`?
     - Who has already used `rsync`?

+    Notes:
+    - Bianca users will have the most complex procedure by far

 ## Why?

 Fairly sure you'll want to upload or download files to your